 How I Came To Be A Painter

-It felt like holding up a magic wand and creating an arc that went from the pencil to an object at a distance.
+It felt like holding up a magic wand and creating an arc that went wildly all over the place.

 I remember thinking to myself, “wow! what’s this coming out of this thing!”.
 I must have played with crayons before then, but this particular moment really stood out.
-This was magic!
+This was weird science!
 From then on, as kids do, I started scribbling and drawing.
-Trying to make a straight line and tracing the edge of the page were my favorite “exercises” to try and get that pencil to do what I wanted it to do.

-Looking back at it today, I wish I had been familiar with the concept of “baby steps”.
-First, you draw something you can see and feel, then you move on to what’s in your head.
+Looking back at it today, I wish I had been familiar with the concept of easy gradients, “baby steps”.
+First, you draw something you can see, then you move on to what’s in your head.
 It would have saved me a great deal of frustration.
-Thankfully, I stuck with it.
+But I stuck with it.
 In my mind nothing brings together the senses of smell, touch, and vision as much as painting does.
 Except for sculpture, that is.
-If I ever get really good at painting then sculpture is next on the list.
+If I ever get really good at painting then maybe I’ll try my hand at sculpture.
+Probably not.